Siubaak/sval/README.md

 Sval contructor has options with two fields, **ecmaVer** and **sandBox**.

-- **ecmaVer** is the ECMA version that the code your want to run.
-Currently, 5, 6(2015), 7(2016) and 8(2017) are supported, and the default version is 7 if this field is missing.
+- **ecmaVer** is the ECMAScript edition for Acorn parsing the code string.
+Currently, 5, 6(2015), 7(2016) and 8(2017) are supported, and the default edition is 7.

 - **sandBox** is true for sandbox mode or false for invasived mode.
-Sandbox mode will run code in a isolated sandbox and won't pollute your scope outside.
-Invasived mode allows you run code in the same scope of your current scope.
-The default setting is true if this field is missing.
+Sandbox mode will run code in an isolated sandbox and won't pollute your global scope.
+Invasived mode allows you run code in the same global scope of your current environment.
+The default setting is true.

 Sval instance has two methods, **import** and **run**.

-- **import** expects a name and a module as arguments like `import(name: string, mod: any)`, or only a object as argument, and the object contains the modules you need to use in the instance scope like `import({ [name: string]: any })`.
+- **import** is to import modules into your Sval instance scope, expecting a name and a module as arguments like `import(name: string, mod: any)`, or an object which contains the modules as argument like `import({ [name: string]: any })`.
 The modules will be automatically declared as global variables.
 This method is more likely to be used in sandbox mode.

-- **run** expects a string as argument like `run(code: string)`, and this string is the code you input to run.
+- **run** is to evaluate the code inputed, expecting a string as argument like `run(code: string)`.
 If you want to export something, there is a internal global `exports` object for mounting what you want to export.

 Sval instance also has a field, **exports**, to get what you exported from runs, merged if several runs have exports.

 ## Note

-**WithStatement** and **LabeledStatement** aren't implemented and recommended.
+- **WithStatement** and **LabeledStatement** aren't implemented and recommended.
 Please avoid to use them.

-Also, the performance is just average, so don't expect much of it.
+- If you want to skip the parsing of Acorn and directly pass an ESTree node to **run**, the runtime dist ([runtime.js](https://github.com/Siubaak/sval/blob/master/dist/runtime.js) or [sval.runtime.min.js](https://github.com/Siubaak/sval/blob/master/dist/sval.runtime.min.js)) without Acorn bundle is recommended to use instead.
+In this situation, the option **ecmaVer** will be useless and the Sval instance will always evaluate based on the supported latest ECMAScript edition.

 ## Reference